 The didactic momentum of the biography was such that we sometimes forgot that this was a writer who had in his time made the English language new, changed the rhythms of the way both his own and the next few generations would speak and write and think.
 The very grammar of a Hemingway sentence dictated, or was dictated by, a certain way of looking at the world, a way of looking but not joining, a way of moving through but not attaching, a kind of romantic individualism distinctly adapted to its time and source.

-Modernism embodified, in other words, but in service to a ferocious engagement with the few parts of the world that could be trusted: the natural world; physical engagements with the natural world, especially fishing (but including bicycling, which now seems ironic); a small handful of people and experiences with integrity.
+Modernism embodified, in other words, but in service to a ferocious engagement with the few parts of the world that could be trusted: the natural world; physical engagements with the natural world, especially fishing; a small handful of people and experiences with integrity.
 Hemingway’s engagement with and representation of post-Great-War modern experience was much different than that of Virginia Woolf.
 An astonishing amount of writing since then bears the mark of one or the other — or, very often, both.

 Related at Neuron Culture: